 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 As a family member or close friend, you may help take care of your loved one who has schizophrenia.
 You can help your loved one stay in treatment, take his or her medicines, and prevent symptoms from coming back (relapse).

 Along the way, be sure to take care of yourself too.
-It can be hard to watch a family member who was once happily planning for the future develop symptoms of confusion and paranoia.
+It can be hard to watch a family member—who in the past was happily planning for the future—develop symptoms of confusion and paranoia.
 Family members may need to seek support or treatment to help them cope with the demands of the illness and the loss they may feel.

 You can help yourself and your family best when you:

 |Primary Medical Reviewer||Kathleen Romito, MD - Family Medicine|

 |Specialist Medical Reviewer||Lisa S. Weinstock, MD - Psychiatry|